Personal profile

 Research interests

-Barbara Grabher works within the field of Event Studies and more specifically contributes to the subfield of Critical Event Studies through her research on event-based regeneration/development and value negiotiations.
+Barbara Grabher works within the field of Event as well as Tourism Studies and hereby contributes to the subfield of Critical Event Studies through her research on event-based regeneration/development and value negiotiations.

 Strongly informed by an interdisciplinary research approach, her interest lies in the socio-political and socio-cultural significance of events.
 With a focus on event formats such as the UK City of Culture, European Capital of Culture and Eurovision Song Contest, Barbara Grabher conceptualises events as 'tools for meaning making' (Grabher, 2022: 3), which serve as platforms to negotiate social, cultural and political values in cities, regions and nations.